Bradley Walsh: Career

+After leaving school, Walsh got an apprenticeship at Rolls-Royce's aircraft engine factory in Watford.

 Football career

 Walsh started his youth football career at Wormley Rovers.
-In late 1979, at the age of 18, Walsh became a professional football player for Brentford although he failed to make the first team and was regularly a member of the reserves.
-While Walsh was at Brentford he also played for Barnet on loan, making five Southern Football League appearances in the 1979–80 season.
+In 1979, at the age of 18, Walsh became a professional football player for Brentford, although he failed to make the first team, and was regularly a member of the reserves.
+While Walsh was at Brentford, he also played for Barnet on loan, making five Alliance Premier League appearances in the 1979–80 season.
 He also played for Tring Town, Boreham Wood and Chalfont St Peter.
 Ankle fractures ended his football career at the age of 22, in 1982.
-He categorically denies reports that he played for Dunstable Town.

-He participates in Soccer Aid, a charity football match where England takes on The Rest of the World with teams made up of celebrities and football legends.
+He has participated in Soccer Aid, a charity football match in which England takes on The Rest of the World, with teams made up of celebrities and professional footballers.
 He helped England win the 2006 events as a player and the 2012 and 2016 events as a coach.
 Walsh made an episode for Soccer Aid in June 2022.

 Television career

-Following his football career, Walsh had a variety of jobs including working as a bluecoat at Pontins in Morecambe for three months.
-In October 1982, performing as a newcomer comedian, he came second in a talent contest at the Rolls-Royce Sports and Social Club in his home town of Leavesden.
+Following his football career, Walsh had a variety of jobs, including working as a bluecoat at Pontins in Morecambe for three months.
+In October 1982, performing as a newcomer comedian, he came third in a talent contest at the Rolls-Royce Sports and Social Club in his hometown of Leavesden.

 Walsh was recruited by television channel ITV, who offered him the role as presenter on one of the network's new game shows, Midas Touch.
-In 1997, Walsh was asked to front the British adaptation of the popular US game show Wheel of Fortune following the decision of long-time presenter Nicky Campbell to leave the show after more than eight years.
+In 1997, Walsh was asked to front the British adaptation of the popular US game show Wheel of Fortune, following the decision of long-time presenter Nicky Campbell to leave the show after more than eight years.

 Walsh's tenure on Wheel of Fortune lasted just one year, when he decided to turn his hand to acting.
 He also appeared on Lily Savage's Blankety Blank.